MengyuLIANG1/product_recommendation_system/README.md

 * Extract visual features from product images using convolutional neural networks (pretrained Resnet50 or VGG16).
 * Generate image embeddings that capture the visual characteristics of each product.
-* Recommend visually similar products by calculating similarity metrics between image embeddings.
+* Recommend visually similar products by calculating similarity metrics(cosine similarity) between image embeddings.

 ### Metadata-Based Recommendations: